GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ### 200 Success

-If your token is valid then you will get success response from your upstream API.
+If your token is valid, you will get a success response from your upstream API.

 ## Upstream Headers